mpadillamarcos/java-spring-bank/README.md

 To manage the project's build I've used **Maven**.

 * Set your docker engine running.
-* To run the tests, run: `.\mvnw.cmd test`
+* To run the tests, run: `mvnw test`
-* To create the jar file, run: `.\mvnw.cmd package`
+* To create the jar file, run: `mvnw package`

 ## Business

-The app structure revolves around 4 main classes: account, access, transactions and balance.
+The app structure revolves around 4 main models: account, access, transactions and balance.
 One account has only one balance but may have many transactions (transfer, deposit or withdraw) and also different users can have different types of access to that account.